Elizabeth Dole: Early life and education

-Dole was born Mary Elizabeth Alexander Hanford in Salisbury, North Carolina, to Mary Ella (née Cathey; 1901–2004) and John Van Hanford (1893–1978).
+Dole was born Mary Elizabeth Alexander Hanford in Salisbury, North Carolina, on July 29, 1936, to Mary Ella (née Cathey; 1901–2004) and John Van Hanford (1893–1978).

-Dole attended Duke University and graduated with distinction in Political Science, on June 2, 1958.
+Dole attended Duke University and graduated with distinction in political science on June 2, 1958.
 She was a finalist for an Angier B. Duke scholarship, a full-tuition award given to outstanding applicants who matriculate at Duke.
 She was elected to Phi Beta Kappa and was a recipient of the Algernon Sydney Sullivan Award, a national prize given to those exemplifying the ideal of service to others.

-Among her activities at Duke were the chapel choir, Chanticleer (yearbook) business staff, freshman advisory council, The Order of the White Duchy (a local honorary society for outstanding women student leaders, a female counterpart of The Order of The Red Friars), Phi Kappa Delta (a local leadership honorary for senior women), and Pi Sigma Alpha (a national political-science honorary society).
+Among her activities at Duke were the chapel choir, Chanticleer (yearbook) business staff, freshman advisory council, the Order of the White Duchy (a local honorary society for outstanding women student leaders, a female counterpart of the Order of the Red Friars), Phi Kappa Delta (a local leadership honorary for senior women), and Pi Sigma Alpha (a national political-science honorary society).
 Dole is a sister of Delta Delta Delta.
 She was also elected president of the woman's student government association, 1958 May queen, and "leader of the year" by the student newspaper, The Chronicle.
 Dole has remained involved with Duke University, serving at various points in time as president of the Duke University alumnae association, and a member of the board of trustees and board of visitors.
 She has spoken formally at Duke several times.

 Following her graduation from Duke, she did her post-graduate work at Oxford in 1959.
 After Oxford, she took a job as a student teacher at Melrose High School in Melrose, Massachusetts, for the 1959–1960 school year.
 While teaching, she also pursued her master's degree in education from Harvard University, which she earned in 1960, followed by a J.D. from Harvard Law School in 1965.
 At graduation, she was one of 24 women in a class of 550 students.
 She is an alumna of the Phi Beta Kappa honor society.

 White House years

-Johnson Administration
+Johnson administration

 Dole, who had campaigned for the Kennedy–Johnson presidential ticket in 1960, began working in 1967 as a staff assistant to the Secretary of Health, Education, and Welfare in the Lyndon B. Johnson administration.